Judas Iscariot, the Betrayer of Jesus

-The name Judas is one that many people throughout history, Christian and not, recognize for his act of betrayal.
+The name Judas is one that many people throughout history, Christian or not, recognize for his act of betrayal.

-He was the disciple who betrayed Jesus Christ to the authorities, which led to Him being crucified on the Cross.
+He was the disciple who betrayed Jesus Christ to the authorities for 30 pieces of silver—a choice that led to Him being crucified on the Cross.

 While we don’t know a lot of personal details about this notorious man, the Bible offers clues into the mind and personality of Judas Iscariot.
 We’ll see what we can learn about: